 This pillow is made from polyurethane foam, which softens when heat is applied.
 The heat of your body is enough to make this happen.
 You can usually press your hand or any other body part into it, pull it out, and see an imprint for a while afterwards.
 They mold to the shape of your neck and head to support it better than a standard pillow.

 Duck Feather Pillows

 These are good pillows if you like a very soft pillow that moulds to your head shape completely.
 They will need fluffing up in the night, which is not my preference.
 But you definitely do find that your head sinks into them completely and is surrounded by pillow which some people love.
 They’re quite cool as well as they don’t tend to hold the heat which is good if you get hot in the night and they are also hard wearing and last for a long time.
-So if that is something that you are after, they may be worth considering.
+If that sounds good, they may be worth considering.
 The one I used is linked below.

 The feel of latex is different from memory foam and very different from duck feather.
 It is a lot bouncier and returns back to its normal shape a lot quicker.
 Unlike a memory foam pillow, which can be quite dense and feels like your head is buried in it, this is lightweight in comparison and springy.
 Compared to a feather pillow, you will feel like your head is on top of the pillow, rather than in the pillow.

 Once again, it's a strange feeling to start with.
 I felt like my head was bobbing about on it at first like a nodding dog, but once I'd got used to it, I found it very comfortable again.
 Latex is not reported to cause any breathing irritation issues.

 I personally prefer the latex pillow out of all of the pillows mentioned.
 The one linked is by a company called Organic Textiles.
 I have no personal link to them, but can say that their pillows are great!